 Confluence holds version control embedded in documentation which comes as a significant benefit to the team.
 To enhance the importance of the page (hub), I have developed a “Header” that has been consistent across main hub pages to communicate the following:

 Such an element created a standardised way of what the user gets on every page.
 It also creates the rhythm of pages and subpages (Macro: Child Page) alongside TOC (Marco: Tabel of Content).
 Once the pages reviewed and agreed, mainly in the meeting, I (or the CPO) has locked it down and assign it for the next sprint.

 Collaboration and Ownership.

 Page ownership is debatable, yet it comes to a section and the department responsibility that designers maintain design and developers maintain development pages.
 It’s everyone responsibility to drive the definitions and the quality as higher as possible.
 The structure needs to be constantly reviewed to prevent the duplication of pages.
 It truly is a delightful experience if you see the entire team contributing to one definition.

-Whether the designer contributing the testing or the business analyst contributing to the design; shows the ultimate team’s maturity.
+Whether the designer contributing the testing or the business analyst contributes to the design; shows the ultimate team’s maturity.